MicrosoftDocs/visualfsharpdocs/docs/conceptual/unchecked.compare['t]-function-[fsharp].md

 The second value to compare.

+## Return Value

-**The result of the comparison.
-The result follows the convention for comparison results: -1 if lhs is less then rhs; 1 if lhs is greater than rhs; 0 if they are equal.**
+The result of the comparison.
+The result follows the convention for comparison results: -1 if lhs is less then rhs; 1 if lhs is greater than rhs; 0 if they are equal.

 ## Remarks
 This function is named **Compare** in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.